 The chances of interviewers asking some of these questions are very high.
 It makes sense to prepare your answers to these questions beforehand.
-It is extremely important that your answers to these sorts of questions aren’t generic or shallow.
+Your answers to these sorts of questions mustn’t be generic or shallow.

 “Working in a company with a great work environment, doing incredible and important work, has been my goal throughout my career and this company checks all the important boxes for me”.
 This answer shows that you have put a lot of thought into thinking about your career and how this job helps you achieve your goals.
 It tells the interviewers that you are capable of thinking intelligently.

-What are your greatest strengths?” and so on come up at almost all interviews.
+What are your greatest strengths?” and so on, come up at almost all interviews.
 The chances of interviewers asking some of these questions are very high.
 It makes sense to prepare your answers to these questions beforehand.
-Now, it is important that your answer to this sort of question isn’t just generic or shallow.
-For example, if you are asked why you want to work in that particular organization, you’d probably get no positive marks for saying “I’d like to work here because it is a nice place”.
+Now, your answer to this sort of question mustn’t be just generic or shallow.
+For example, if you are asked why you want to work in that particular organization, you’d probably get no positive marks for saying, “I’d like to work here because it is a nice place”.

 Your answers need to be Intelligent, smart and goal-oriented.
 This is because, in general, you don’t get a lot of chances to sell yourself in an interview.
 It is hardly a traditional sales pitch meeting, so it makes sense for you to show your readiness and compatibility with the job at any chance you get.